Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Demographic Adaptation

-Following successful work on pretraining via language modeling for domain-adaptation~\citep{gururangan-etal-2020-dont, hung-etal-2022-ds} , we investigate the effect of running standard MLM-ing on the text corpora of a specific demographic dimension (e.g., gender-related corpora).
+\paragraph{Masked Language Modeling (MLM).} Following successful work on pretraining via language modeling for domain-adaptation~\citep{gururangan-etal-2020-dont, hung-etal-2022-ds}, we investigate the effect of running standard MLM-ing on the text corpora of a specific demographic dimension (e.g., gender-related corpora).
 We compute the MLM loss $L_{mlm}$ in the common way, as negative log-likelihood of the true token probability.